Support for energy efficiency

 As a benefit to home owners, homes built to updated energy codes will save energy and cost less to operate than less efficient homes.
 The U.S. Department of Energy estimates that energy efficiency improvements in the 2009 and 2012 International Energy Conservation Code (IECC) pay for themselves in one to two years, leaving the average home buyer with a windfall of hundreds of dollars in energy savings every additional year he/she owns the home.
 Commercial building owners value the economic benefits of reduced energy and water use and are beginning to see increased demand for better performing buildings.

 Updated codes that produce a more valuable building should benefit builders in addition to owners.
 Unfortunately, that is not typically the case.
 Mortgage underwriting standards do not enable appraisers and lenders to properly value enhanced efficiency and other high performance features.
 Outdated housing policies need to be revised to enable the fledgling "green" building market to take off.
 In addition, model codes are effective only if they are enacted into law and enforced by state and local governments.
-Read our paper on the Value and Impact of Building Codes.
+Read the International Code Council's paper (co-authored by EESI's Ellen Vaughan) on the Value and Impact of Building Codes.

 The Rural Energy Savings Program is an innovative idea developed by electric cooperatives in South Carolina to address the special challenges and opportunities facing rural communities to save energy, cut household utility bills, and reduce greenhouse gas emissions.
 The program also supports stable, high-skilled jobs and keeps more dollars in the local economy.
 Through the program, residential energy efficiency improvements are financed with low-cost loans that are repaid through co-op members’ electric bills (a process known as “on-bill financing”).